WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 ```

 In the example above, the arguments of the `#unwrapped` macro: `bar` and
-the trailing closure would be type-checked before the compiler invokes the
+the trailing closure, undergo type-checking before the compiler initiates
-macro expansion process.
-This means the `bar` received by `print` in the
+the macro expansion process.
+This means the `bar` received by `print` in
-trailing closure would be bound to the parameter `_ bar: Int?` of the
+the trailing closure would be bound to the parameter `_ bar: Int?` of the
 `foo` function after the type-check.

-But after the macro expanded, since the expansion process itself could be
+However, once the macro expanded, since the expansion process itself could
-seen as a syntax replacement resulted in copy-and-paste, the `bar`
+be seen as a syntax replacement akin to copy-and-paste, the `bar` used by
-received by `print` now was bound to the one declared by the
+`print` now is bound to the one declared by the `guard let bar` statement,
-`guard let bar` statement and had nothing to do with the type-check result
+being unrelated to the type-check result before the macro expansion.
+More
-that the trailing closure of `#unwrapped` macro application previously
-got.
-More than that, the `return` statement brought by this macro
+than that, the `return` statement brought by this macro expansion now can
-expansion now can also affect the control flow of the applied site.
+also affect the control flow of the applied site.

 This example shows the evidence that the expansion of a freestanding Swift
 macro could involve **control flow manipulation** and